SOPHIE

 I had been watching the website of the Walton County Animal Shelter since we adopted Nellie, our black mixed breed pup, from them in December 2010.
 I don't know why I do it because it generally makes me so sad to see entire litters of puppies dumped there, the dogs their owners surrender to the Shelter because they are tired of them for some stupid reason, and the old dogs whose owners have passed on and left no provision for their pets.
 When one gets adopted (they update the site multiple times per day) it is a huge relief.
 Thankfully they have a great network of local rescues working with them, so a lot of dogs do get adopted rather than euthanized.

 The week of May 16, 2011 a puppy appeared on the site who looked very much like Nellie but with more hair.
 Being black, she did not have a good chance at being adopted.
 Sure enough, day after day, she was still there- until it was 5 days past her hold time.
-They don't usually keep them that long but sweet, adoptable dogs they do try to hold longer if they have room.
+The shelter doesn't usually keep them that long but sweet, adoptable dogs they do try to hold longer if they have room.
 It was just eating at me; I was so worried she was going to get put to sleep.
 I mentioned her to Jim but said I knew we couldn't take on another mouth to feed and asked if he knew anyone who was looking for a dog (he didn't).
 Early one morning a few days later, he said to me "so when are we going to get the puppy?"
 I kind of looked at him funny, said I didn't think we could "do" 3 dogs, and went back to bed.
 Jim left to go pick up a load of hay before it got hot.
 I could not sleep, and I knew why.
 I called Jim and said "isn't the Shelter on the way home from getting hay?"
 He said yes, so I asked him if he was going to look at the puppy.
 He said he had thought he would.
 "But what about a collar and leash?", I asked.
 He said "I brought one with me".
 Ah, the truth was out- he was going to go get her all along!
-He had looked at her on the Shelter website and thought she would make a great playmate for Nellie.

-Here is Sophie's listing on the Shelter website, which gives a little of her story.
-It really is a bad picture - her front legs are completely straight!
+Here is Sophie's listing on the Shelter website, which gave a little of her story.
+It really is a bad picture - her front legs were completely straight!

 Sophie's first day home.
 Jim with the "Black Pack" (L-R)- Sophie, Jackson and Nellie.